COOL-LAMPS IV: A Sample of Bright Strongly-Lensed Galaxies at $3 < z < 4$: Follow-up observations and redshifts

 \subsection{Redshifts}

-The redshifts of sources and foreground lenses as well as their uncertainties are tabulated in Table \ref{tab:redshift}.
-For lensed sources, we used a set of interstellar absorption lines (S II 1259, Si II 1260, O I 1302, Si II 1304, C II 1334, Si IV 1393, 1402, and C IV 1548, 1550) to obtain a set of redshifts for each object.
-In addition, emission line CIII 1905, and absorption lines SiII 1526 and FeII 1608 are present in the spectra of some objects.
-See Figure \ref{spectrums1} and Figure \ref{spectrums2} for details.
+The redshifts of sources and foreground lenses, as well as their uncertainties are tabulated in Table \ref{tab:redshift}.
+For lensed sources, we used a set of interstellar absorption features (S II $\rm \lambda$1260 + Si II $\rm \lambda$1260, O I $\rm \lambda$1302 + Si II $\rm \lambda$1304, C II $\rm \lambda$1335, Si IV $\rm \lambda\lambda$1394, 1403, and C IV $\rm \lambda\lambda$1548, 1551) to obtain a set of redshifts for each object.
+In addition, emission line C III] $\rm \lambda\lambda$1907, 1909 and absorption lines Si II $\rm \lambda$1527 and Fe II $\rm \lambda$1608 are present in the spectra of some objects.
+See Figure \ref{spectrums1} and \ref{spectrums2} for details.
 We report the final redshift values by taking the set average and the uncertainties by taking the standard deviation.
-Note that for CJ1356, the reported redshift refers to the doubly-imaged green arcs in the North East of the field, as marked by white bars in Figure \ref{fig:lens_image} and a second family of lensed images at $z \simeq 2.17$ is also present.
+Note that for CJ1356, the reported redshift refers to the doubly imaged green arcs in the northeast of the field, as marked by white bars in Figure \ref{fig:lens_image} and a second family of lensed images at $z \simeq 2.17$ is also present.

-The redshifts of lenses were obtained as follows.
+The redshifts of the lenses were obtained as follows.
 For CJ0104 and CJ0516, we extracted LDSS3/IMACS spectra of the brightest central galaxies (BCGs) in these systems.
 The BCG redshifts and related uncertainties, which were computed based on the spectral features, were taken as lens redshifts for these two systems.
-For CJ0101 and CJ1356, we used BCG redshifts and uncertainties reported in eBOSS \citep{eBOSS}, which is part of the SDSS DR16 \citep{SDSS_dr16}.
-For CJ0145, we obtained spectroscopic redshifts for two cluster members from our spectra and for two other members from SDSS DR16.
+For CJ0101 and CJ1356, we used the BCG redshifts and uncertainties reported in eBOSS \citep{eBOSS}, which is part of the Sloan Digital Sky Survey (SDSS) DR16 \citep{SDSS_dr16}.
+For CJ0145, we obtained spectroscopic redshifts for two cluster members from our spectra and two other members from SDSS DR16.
 We computed the final redshift by taking the mean value of the cluster member redshifts and the uncertainties by taking the standard deviation.